raganwald/presentations/adapt-or-perish.md

 ^ https://www.flickr.com/photos/samsaunders/11689309615

-^ "seprate the concern of how to interact with a model from the concern of what the model does"
+^ "separate the concern of how to interact with a model from the concern of what the model does"

 ---